microsoft/MSTIC-Sysmon/linux/configs/README.md

 ## Creating a Master Configuration

 Finally, we can create main configs for inclusions and exclusions defined by each config under the [event-based](event-based) folder.
-These might be configs that you could use in your lab environment (For production, make sure it goes **after several reviews**. **use it at your own risk**).
+These might be configs that you could use in your lab environment (For production, make sure they go through a review process. **Use them at your own risk**).

 ```PowerShell
 Import-Module .\scripts\ConvertTo-XmlMainConfig.ps1